KiandaBPM/docs/content/docs/platform/pages/filter.md

 			![Dashboard Filter widget enable query string Auto update URL example](/images/dashboard-filter-query-string-url.jpg)

-       Setting the filter up like this to automatically update the URL when a filter option is selected enables you to make any of the filter selections a **dashboard favourite** page.
+       Setting the filter up like this to automatically update the URL when a filter option is selected, enables you to make any of the filter selections a **dashboard favourite** page.

        For example, we could now choose to make this filter selection - Maddy Leenane's annual leave requests - a favourited dashboard page by clicking on the **Add to favourites** button in the top menu and completing the **Add to favourite** dialog box that opens: